 Therefore, controlling is necessary regarding the combat against obesity.

-The scientists from the Rutgers University-New Brunswick came to the discovery that eliminating the enzyme entirely might increase the risk of inflammation, cancer and other diseases.
+The scientists from Rutgers University-New Brunswick came to the discovery that eliminating the enzyme entirely might increase the risk of inflammation, cancer, and other diseases.

 Last month their findings were actually published online in the Journal of Biological Chemistry.
 (1)

 According to professor the School of Environmental and Biological Sciences George M. Carman, the goal of this lab is to find out how they can control and tweak this enzyme.

 For many years, researchers have been trying to discover how to fine-tune the activity of the enzyme so it won’t be too active and create too much fat.
 However to be active enough in order for the body to stay healthy.
 (2)

 The discovery of this enzyme was in 1957.
 The research assistant professor at Rutgers Center for Lipid Research, Gil-Soo Han in 2006 discovered the gene encoding the enzyme.